 - 6.11 The Council is primarily a service provider and employee costs are one of its largest areas of expenditure.
-The Financial Forecast includes provision for a pay award for 2020/21 of 2.75% in accordance with the agreed national pay award and a forecast of future annual pay awards of 2.75% per annum. - 6.12 Each year officers review the financial outturn position for the previous year, with particular reference to budget underspend across services, to identify areas where budget adjustments might be appropriate.
-This exercise has also been carried out several times during 2020/21 following in-year budget monitoring reviews, resulting in a series of mostly favourable budget adjustments, the latest of which have been reflected in this revised forecast.
+The Financial Forecast includes provision for a pay award for 2021/22 of 2.75% (although the national pay award is yet to be agreed for this year) and a forecast of future annual pay awards of 2.75% per annum. - 6.12 Each year officers review the financial outturn position for the previous year, with particular reference to budget underspend across services, to identify areas where budget adjustments might be appropriate.
+This exercise has also been carried out several times during 2021/22 following in-year budget monitoring reviews, resulting in a series of mostly favourable budget adjustments, the latest of which have been reflected in this revised forecast.